dfelinto/blender-manual/manual/modeling/geometry_nodes/material/assign.rst

 Selection
    The name of an attribute to use to determine which parts of the geometry to assign the material to.
-   The attribute will be implicitly converted to a boolean data type if it isn't a boolean already.
+   The attribute will be implicitly converted to a Boolean data type if it isn't a Boolean already.
    On meshes, the attribute will be used on the face domain.